mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 The described definition of orientation is illustrated in the figure above.
 There are two observation points, :math:`A (0,0)` and :math:`B (2, 1)`.
 To decide
-wether to account for them when calculating the semi-variance at their separating distance lag, their orientation is used.
+whether to account for them when calculating the semi-variance at their separating distance lag, their orientation is used.
 Only if the direction of the varigram includes this orientation, the points are used.
 Imagine the azimuth and tolerance would be ``45°``, then anything between ``0°`` (East) and ``90°`` orientation would be included.